ph2139a/Summative_1/README.md

 -   Summative_1_Object_Detection_Patching_YOLO - the MVP code discussed in sections 5 and 6 above.
 The code implements an adversarial patching attack on a You Only Look Once (YOLO) Pytorch model.
 -   Summative_1_Streamlit_Front_End - code for the generation of a web application that provides a functional prototype of the product design that appears in section 2 above.

 Github was used to manage changes to these scripts.
+Branches were created for feature, fix and chore-type changes as suggested by Frackson (2023); these were updated until the feature worked as desired and then merged into main.

 ![Gitlab Commit](images/gitlab_commit.png)

+&nbsp;

+**References**

+Frackson, J. (2023) 4 Tips for Effective Pull Request Naming.
+Available at: https://blog.montrealanalytics.com/4-tips-for-effective-pull-request-naming-f60793998f04 (Accessed: 05/01/20240

 &nbsp;